ThreatPatrol/AWS-secure-data-bridge-/README.md

 2. Verifying that the API is returning the expected data.
 3. Checking the S3 bucket permissions to ensure that the Lambda function has the necessary permissions to write to the bucket.

+### Step 6: Configuring API Gateway

+Now that we have our Lambda function working, let's configure API Gateway to act as an entry point for our API.

+1. Log in to the AWS Management Console.
+2. Navigate to the API Gateway dashboard.
+3. Click on "Create API".
+4. Choose "REST API".
+5. Click "Build".

+Creating a Resource

+Let's create a resource for our API.

+1. In the API Gateway dashboard, click on the "Resources" tab.
+2. Click on "Create resource".
+3. Enter a name for the resource (e.g. "data").
+4. Click "Create resource".

+Creating a Method

+Let's create a method for our API.

+1. In the API Gateway dashboard, click on the "Resources" tab.
+2. Select the resource we created earlier.
+3. Click on "Create method".
+4. Choose "GET" as the method type.
+5. Click "Save".

+Configuring the Integration

+Let's configure the integration for our API.

+1. In the API Gateway dashboard, click on the "Resources" tab.
+2. Select the resource we created earlier.
+3. Select the "GET" method we created earlier.
+4. Click on the "Integration Request" tab.
+5. Choose "Lambda Function" as the integration type.
+6. Select the Lambda function we created earlier.
+7. Click "Save".

+Deploying the API

+Let's deploy our API.

+1. In the API Gateway dashboard, click on the "Actions" tab.
+2. Click on "Deploy API".
+3. Choose "New stage" as the deployment stage.
+4. Enter a name for the stage (e.g. "prod").
+5. Click "Deploy".